googleads/googleads-mobile-android-mediation/ThirdPartyAdapters/mopub/README.md

 ## Notes
-- MoPub and Google SDKs will be tracking impressions and clicks in their own way and so please expect discrepancies.
+- MoPub and Google SDKs will be tracking impressions and clicks in their own way and so there may be discrepancies.
 - MoPub has 5 assets including icon, title, description, main image and CTA text.
 - Currently MoPub adapter is built to return install ads via Google mediation.